- Microsoft Publisher is a great tool, but many users reported that Publisher won’t save files as PDF.

 1. Make sure you have the latest Adobe Reader version installed

-If Microsoft Publisher simply refuses to save files as PDF, maybe it’s time to see things from a different perspective.
+If Publisher not saving PDF files correctly, maybe it’s time to see things from a different perspective.

 Instead of taking Microsoft Publisher as the culprit from the very beginning, grab the latest Adobe Reader version and install it into your PC.